gkulasik/grpc_assistant_server/README.md

 `./start_grpc_assistant_server.sh`

 Will start the Rails server, Postgres DB, and run migrations.
 Access from localhost:3000 by default.
-On first run the docker containers will be built.
+On first run the docker containers will be pulled.

 ### Stop the service